 “Playing the stock market” is a popular term for buying and selling stocks, but trading on the stock exchange isn’t a game; there are risks involved.
 When you buy stock in a company, you are then one of the owners of the company along with all the other shareholders.
-Although stock trading has always had risks, and always will, you shouldn’t think of investing your money in a business without knowing the financial picture of that business: past performance, current earnings, and projected future earnings.
+Although stock trading has always had risks, especially penny stocks, and always will, you shouldn’t think of investing your money in a business without knowing the financial picture of that business: past performance, current earnings, and projected future earnings.

 Of course, you may find deciphering all of that information quite daunting.
 That’s the reason many investors seek out expert advice in the form of a stock broker; someone who not only understands the stock market, but who understands what criteria to look for in a company that makes owning stock in it a decent risk.
 Keep in mind that even if a company has a solid track record for earnings, there could be many other factors that might impact those earnings; factors you may not be aware of.